Video-Nomad/gs-curvetools-docs/docs/source/useful-tips.rst

   Curve Thickness changed on selected curves

-You can also change curve thickness manually in :ref:`Curve Control Window<attributes>` using number field on the top right.
+You can also change curve thickness manually in the :ref:`Curve Control Window<curve-control-window>` using the number field on the top right.
 This will not change global curve thickness.
 Only selected curves will be affected.